kryter/barnstorm-nonsense-app/README.md

 ### Running the End to End Tests

-Start Cypress:
+Run all tests by command line:

+`npm run e2e`

+Or, start Cypress UI:

 `npm run cypress:open`

-Pick any test and run it from the Cypress UI to see it in action.
+Pick any test and run it.

 ## Learn More About Barnstorm